Admissions & FormsPage address: http://sbs.mnsu.edu/socialwork/graduate/admissions.html

 MSW Admissions Information & Application Forms

-APPLICATION STATUS: The application cycle for the 2018 academic year is closed.
+APPLICATION STATUS: The application cycle for the 2019 academic year opens October 5, 2018.

 If you would like to talk or meet with Dr. Kimberly Zammitt, the MSW Program Director, about the program or the admissions process, please contact her directly to schedule an invididual meeting.